Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Introduction

-Previous studies have shown that an open cavity with an appropriately angled rear wall is an effective method for flame-holding in supersonic combustors.
-A number of numerical studies have been conducted to explore the underlying physical mechanism.
-Davis et al.\cite{Davis1997} conducted Reynolds-averaged Navier-Stokes (RANS) simulations, which showed good agreement with experiments for flame holding of recessed cavities.
-Gruber et al.\cite{vortex} and Kim et al.\cite{KIM2004271} tested various aft wall angles and discussed their performances.
-Several studies\cite{liu2006simulations,Yang2010} adopted the RANS approach to simulate the flame under different flow conditions, such as with and without air throttling, and different injection locations based on experimental data and combustors designed by the U.S. Air Force.
-While previous studies have shown the RANS approach to be accurate in simulating the mean flow in the combustion chamber, the use of turbulence models can still bring large uncertainties~\cite{keistler2005turbulence}.
-Therefore, Large-eddy simulation (LES) has been used in more recent studies~\cite{sun2009experimental,sun2011flame} to investigate the flame stabilisation mechanism and analyse unsteady flame characteristics.
-Ghodke et al.\cite{ghodke2011large} compared the flame structure between cavities with and without struts using LEMLES and TANN-LES approaches, respectively.
-Using a hybrid RANS/LES method, Wang et al.\cite{wang2013combustion} investigated various effects on the supersonic combustion characteristics, such as the jet-cavity interaction via mass exchange between the gas in the cavity and the mainstream~\cite{wang2014large} and different angled aft walls~\cite{wang2014experimental}.
+To exolore the underlying physical mechanism, numerical studies have been conducted.
+Davis et al.~\cite{Davis1997} performed Reynolds-averaged Navier-Stokes (RANS) simulations which demonstrated a strong concordance with experiments for flame stabilization in recessed cavities.
+Gruber et al.~\cite{vortex} and Kim et al.~\cite{KIM2004271} tested various angles of the aft wall and discussed their performances.
+Several studies~\cite{liu2006simulations,Yang2010} adopted the RANS approach to simulate the flame under different flow conditions, such as with and without air throttling, and different injection locations based on combustors designed by the U.S. Air Force.
+Studies have shown that the RANS approach is accurate in simulating mean flow in the combustion chamber, but the use of turbulence models can still produce large uncertainties~\cite{keistler2005turbulence}.
+Therefore, Large-eddy simulation (LES) has been used in studies~\cite{sun2009experimental,sun2011flame,ghodke2011large} to investigate the flame stabilisation mechanism and to analyse the unsteady flame characteristics.
+In recent studies, Ruan et al.~\cite{Ruan2020238} recently applied LES to learn the preferential combustion modes in cavity-based scramjet and results of flow fields shown great agreement with experiments.
+Using a hybrid RANS/LES method, Wang et al.~\cite{wang2013combustion} investigated various effects on the supersonic combustion characteristics, such as the jet-cavity interaction through mass exchange process~\cite{wang2014large} and effect of different angled aft walls~\cite{wang2014experimental}.